Kevin Marche

 Journal article

-Changes in activity of fast-spiking interneurons of the monkey striatum during reaching at a visual target.
+Activity of fast-spiking interneurons in the monkey striatum during reaching movements guided by external cues or by a free choice.

 Journal article